-When you download a version of the you have a choice between British English and US English.
+When you download a version of Windows you have a choice between UK English and US English.
 Do you know what the differences are?

 When you choose to download Windows for future installation you have two choices between English languages.
-And depending on if you want to download the or Windopws 11, these languages are called differently.
+And depending on whether you want to download Windows 10 or Windopws 11, these languages are called differently.

-In Windows 10, when you get to the questionnaire of the Media Creation Tool you have a choice between English (United Kingdom) and English (United ), while in Windows 11 the option to Windows 11 Download page, is between English (United States) and English International.
+In Windows 10, when you get to the questionnaire of the Media Creation Tool you have to choose between English (United Kingdom) and English (United States), while in Windows 11 the choice in Windows 11 Download page, is between English (United States) and English International.

-English International is the same as English (United Kingdom) and is for those in the United Kingdom and other English-speaking countries , while English (United States) for the residents of America.
+English International is the same as English (United Kingdom) and is for those in the United Kingdom and other English-speaking countries, while English (United States) is for residents of America.

 Usually, for most users where English is their primary language, this is an easy step, but if you use English as a second language, the choice can be confusing.